 The final rule is to make sure the flour has been fully cooked out (otherwise the sauce will have a slight floury taste).
 To cook out the flour, keep the white sauce on the heat and continue to stir until it just starts to boil.
 At this point the pan can be taken off the heat and the grated cheese can be stirred in to turn the white sauce to a cheese sauce.
 Then get adding it to your leeks, peppers, sprouts, fish pies or whatever else takes your fancy 🙂

-Stuffed peppers with couscous in cheese sauce
+Stuffed peppers with couscous

 - 6 medium sized bell peppers tops cut off and peppers hollowed out (save the lids for decoration if you wish)